 And guess what?
 The store with the $18.99 turmeric sells organic ginger for $5.99 (sometimes less!).

 So, why the price difference?
-Turmeric is currently sexy, and ginger isn’t 🙂
+Turmeric is sexy/trendy, and ginger isn’t 🙂

-So, don’t stress about not having the superfood du jour in your kitchen.
+So, don’t stress out if you don’t have superfood du jour in your kitchen.

 Big name health stores like Whole Foods are convenient because they’re everywhere.